seahorseing-around/wsg-website/_pages/cubs.md

   - Uncategorized
 tags:
   - cubs
+gallery:
+  - image_path: /assets/images/IMG_9097.jpg
+    alt: "A picture of three cubs walking around a puddle in a muddy track"
+  - image_path: /assets/images/IMG_9749.jpg
+    alt: "A picture of a cub climbing a ladder as part of a high ropes activity"
+  - image_path: assets/images/IMG_0228.jpg
+    alt: "A picture of a three cubs in uniform singing a song with actions"
 ---

 **Develop new skills.
 Soar to great heights.
 Being a Cub opens up a whole other world.**